domo141/fatty-bitmap-font/outline/readme.txt

 utilizes the Xft.embolden resource (it would if one compiled using the xft backend but...).

-Also,   emacs -fn Hack-11:embolden[:true]   does not work as expected...
+Also,   emacs -fn Hack-11:embolden[=true]   does not work as expected...
+Update 2023-08: With emacs-pgtk 29.1 the above seems to work, so until everyone who desires this emboldening has updated to emacs new enough this is still useful (in addition to the width reducinf feature in some of the scripts...)

 So, after playing a while with a thought whether an "emboldened" version of the font I am using (Hack) could be done, and after